Seventy-five percent of employees rate collaboration as very important to their own success as well as the success of the wider business.

 Calendars and Microsoft Planner can also be accessed from the application, meaning that meetings can be organised, and projects managed, from the centralised hub.

-Further to this, Microsoft Teams can be integrated with external applications such as Salesforce and MailChimp, all to be accessed directly from the app.
+Further to this, Microsoft Teams can be integrated with external applications such as Salesforce and MailChimp, all accessed directly from the app.
+Connecting tools like Zapier, means it’s easy to connect Teams with many of the other tools commonly used by financial services firms.

 If you have already used applications such as SharePoint to improve team collaboration and communication, there will be a few new features to get used to.
-Here we run through some of the key Microsoft Teams terminology and features to help get you started:
+Now, let’s run through some of the key Microsoft Teams terminology and features to help get you started:

 The buttons on the left-hand side of your screen will let you navigate your way through the Teams you are a part of, your activity feed, chats, meetings, projects and files.